mergut/MvcCustomErrors/README.md

 Display custom error pages using MVC views.

-MvcCustomErrors unifies error page handling and centralizes the status code to displayed page mapping inside the IIS `<httpErrors>` section.
+MvcCustomErrors allows displaying error pages with MVC views using existing MVC layouts without having to duplicate layout and styling into `.aspx` or `.html` files.
+Mapping IIS errors from `<httpErrors>` section is also supported.

 ## Installation